microsoft/automated-brain-explanations/readme.md

 - for more, download data with `python experiments/00_load_dataset.py`
     - create a `data` dir under wherever you run it and will use [datalad](https://github.com/datalad/datalad) to download the preprocessed data as well as feature spaces needed for fitting [semantic encoding models](https://www.nature.com/articles/nature17637)
 - to make flatmaps, need to set [pycortex filestore](https://gallantlab.org/pycortex/auto_examples/quickstart/show_config.html) to `{root_dir}/ds003020/derivative/pycortex-db/`
-- The `data/decoding` folder contains a quickstart easy example for TR-level decoding
+- the `data/decoding` folder contains a quickstart easy example for TR-level decoding
   - it has everything needed, but if you want to visualize the results on a flatmap, you need to download the relevant PCs from [here](https://utexas.box.com/s/7ur0fsr52nephxp96hs5dxm99rk2v1u0)

 **Code**